inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

 This button enables and hides the |project_name| dock.
 After enabling the dock you are able to move it around your screen.
-Dock and undock it wherever you want it to have and keep it even as a separated window.
+Dock and undock it wherever you want to have it and keep it even as a separated window.

-You can find more Information about the dock itself in the :ref:`using_the_plugin` section.
+You can find more Information about the dock itself in the :ref:`toolbar-dock` section.

 |project_name| Keyword Editor
 -----------------------------